Lookfar-Backstrap/backstrap/README.md

 module.exports = NewController;
 ```

 Backstrap will look in the controller under the block defined by http verb.
 Since our new method is a GET endpoint, we need to define the method as a kv-pair in that object (as above).
-All endpoint controller methods include as input parameters the Express request and a callback (the framework was designed to handle both native callbacks and promises, but over time we have moved towards a promises-only structure).
+All endpoint controller methods include the Express request as input parameter.
 Name the method the same as the method name from the endpoint url.
 Ours is called `newMethod` from /newArea/newController/newMethod/1.0.0.
 We create a promise at the beginning, use denodeify with the callback specified on input, and return the promise at the end.
 Since `req` is an Express request, you will find the arguments supplied in the request at req.query or req.body depending on the http verb used in the request.
 Also, you can be sure of the existence and type-match of the argument `id` as that was checked by the framework before the request arrives at the controller.

+Upon resolve or reject of the promise in the method, Express will fire off the response to the request.

 __NOTE__: For authenticated requests, Backstrap will append to the req input a parameter named `this_user` which contains the basic account information on the user making the request.

+### Backstrap Error Object:
 In the method defined above, we are simply responding with the id argument supplied in the request.
 But you can also see how we would return an error:

 ```
+reject(new ErrorObj(500,
+                    'myErrorCode001',
+                    __filename,
+                    'GET newMethod',
-reject(new ErrorObj(500, 'myErrorCode001', __filename, 'GET newMethod', 'internal error description', 'external error description', {}));
+                    'internal error description',
+                    'external error description',
+                    {someKey: 'someVal'}));
 ```

 The ErrorObj includes an http status which the server will return as well as information about where the error originated and any messaging you wish to apply.
 The last argument is meant to hold any other payload data you may want in an error response.
+Importantly, if you put a Backstrap ErrorObj in the payload section, the framework will automatically build a stack of functions called when the error was generated.

+Additional functions such as `updateError()` and `setMessage()` are available on the error object to control what is returned to the user.

-You can look through the Controller files in /common/ to get a sense of how to use the onboard error system.
+You can look through the Controller files in /common/ or read through /ErrorObj.js to get a sense of how to use the onboard error system.

-Upon resolve or reject of the promise in the method, Express will fire off the response to the request.

 ### Versioning: